Navigating the WordPress world and finding WordPress help can be really difficult for beginners.

 You can sign into Slack at WordPress.Slack.com and join the channels of your choice to get involved in the conversations.

-Unlike IRC Channel, WordPress Slack channel, however, isn’t intended to provide a support channel for WordPress users.
+Unlike IRC Channel, the WordPress Slack channel, however, isn’t intended to provide a support channel for WordPress users.
 The support forum discussed above is the best place if you need any help with WordPress.

 Most Useful Official WordPress Resources?